aquasecurity/microscanner/README.md

 ## Registering for a token
 To use microscanner you'll first need to register for a token.

-**TODO!!** Either:
-* builds for Mac & Windows as well as Linux so people can run locally to do the registration
-* or a containerized version for them to run for this step.
-Either way, get the instructions up to date here

 ```
-$ microscanner --register
+$ docker run --rm -it aquasec/microscanner --register <email address>
 ```

-This will prompt you for your email address, and we'll send a microscanner token to that email address.
+We'll send a microscanner token to the email address you specify.

-By submitting your email address through the registration process you are agreeing to the [Terms and Conditions for microscanner]() **TODO!!**.
+This process will prompt you to agree to the [Terms and Conditions for microscanner]() **TODO!!**.

 ## Running microscanner
 The microscanner is designed to be run as part of building a container image.
 You add the microscanner executable into the image, and a step to run the scan, which will examine the contents of the image filesystem for vulnerabilities.
 If high severity vulnerabilities are found, this will fail the image build (though you can force the scanner to exit with zero by setting the ```--continue-on-failure``` flag).